Marquess of Merry del Val: History

 The family's surname, Merry del Val, was formed by combining the surnames of the 1st Marquess's paternal grandparents: Rafael Merry y Gayte and María de la Trinidad del Val Gómez.
 The Merrys were the Irish noble family, originally from County Waterford, that settled in Seville in the 18th century.
 Those of the Val were a noble lineage from the Kingdom of Aragon, originally from Zaragoza.

-The parents of the 1st Marquess were Sofía Josefa de Zulueta (1839–1925), (Note: Sofía Josefa de Zulueta (1839–1925) was the eldest daughter of Pedro José de Zulueta, 2nd Count of Torre Díaz, and the former Sophie Anne Willcox (daughter of Brodie McGhie Willcox, Liberal MP for Southampton who was the co-founder of P&O, one of the United Kingdom's largest shipping businesses).) and Rafael Carlos Merry del Val (1831–1917), a career diplomat who served as the Spanish Ambassador to Belgium, to the Holy See, and Minister at the Imperial Court of Vienna, and Gentlemen of the Bedchamber to Queen Elizabeth II and Kings Alfonso XII and Alfonso XII.
+The parents of the 1st Marquess were Sofía Josefa de Zulueta (1839–1925), (Note: Sofía Josefa de Zulueta (1839–1925) was the eldest daughter of Pedro José de Zulueta, 2nd Count of Torre Díaz, and the former Sophie Anne Willcox (daughter of Brodie McGhie Willcox, Liberal MP for Southampton who was the co-founder of P&O, one of the United Kingdom's largest shipping businesses).) and Rafael Carlos Merry del Val (1831–1917), a career diplomat who served as the Spanish Ambassador to Belgium, to the Holy See, and Minister at the Imperial Court of Vienna, and Gentlemen of the Bedchamber to Queen Isabella II and Kings Alfonso XII and Alfonso XII.
 The 1st Marquess served as Spanish Ambassador to the United Kingdom from 1913 until 1931.
 The younger brother of the 1st Marquess was Rafael Merry del Val (1865–1930), who became Cardinal Secretary of State to Pope Pius X. The 2nd Marquess served as the Spanish Ambassador to the United States, among other countries.
 As the 2nd Marquess died without issue, he was succeeded by his nephew, Rafael Merry del Val y Melgarajeo, son of the 2nd Marquess's younger brother Pablo, whose children inherited the title Count of Valle de San Juan.